 If Mark Lindsay was the target of a “Mr. Big” Operation, perhaps the victim was someone other than Dana Turner.
-It begs the question: Was Mark Lindsay released from jail early because he was the subject of on-going undercover operation, and police needed him out to continue their work?
+It begs the question: Was Mark Lindsay released from jail early because he was the subject of an on-going undercover operation, and police needed him out to continue their work?
 We can only wonder.

 From time to time, the police send out news releases when violent criminals are released after serving their sentences.
 The idea, of course, is to warn members of the public.
 Did this happen when Mark Damien Lindsay was released after ramming a knife into Turner’s skull?
 I don’t believe it did.

 Yurko reveals something else interesting about the RCMP investigation into her daughter’s disappearance: She claims in the very early stages of their probe, she asked the Mounties if her daughter’s image had been captured by a security camera at the West Harvest Inn in Edmonton.
 According to Yurko, the Mounties told her ‘no’ … that unfortunately the tape had been erased by the time they found out about it.